-The psilocybin mushroom journey facilitator training program is open to individuals in clinical and non-clinical/wellness roles in the health, healing, and helping fields.
-All program options are designed to meet the learning objective requirements for 150 educational hours outlined in the State of Colorado's natural medicine facilitator licensing program.
+The psilocybin mushroom journey facilitator training program is open to individuals in clinical and non-clinical, wellness roles in the health, healing, and helping fields.
+All program options are designed to meet the learning objective requirements for 150 educational hours and 40 supervised practice (practicum) hours outlined in the State of Colorado's natural medicine facilitator licensing program.

-Full Clinical Pathway
+Full Clinical Track